arizonaCameraLab/ASDP_Render_Module/README.md

       The "minYawDegrees" and "maxYawDegrees" fields specify the minimum and maximum yaw angles in degrees, and the "minPitchDegrees" and "maxPitchDegrees" fields specify the minimum and maximum pitch angles in degrees.
       "comPort" specifies the name of the serial port to use for the gimbal if one is required, and "baud" specifies the baud rate if it is required.
+An optional "cameraOffset" field specifies the offset from the gimbal's center of rotation to the camera ball's center of rotation in meters in helicopter coordinates; if it is not specified, the offset is assumed to be zero (the offset is added to each camera's position before calibration and subtracted afterwards).
     - Copy the calibration files to a new calibration directory on the data drive that will hold our calibration artifacts.
     - Run **Target_Calibration_Make_Scan** and give it the camera, target, and gimbal